alifwahid/alifwahid.github.io/_posts/2019-01-08-abundance-and-lifetime-of-hardware.md

 power law relationship between the two axes on a log-log plot, even though I can't demonstrate that in the absence of numbers.
-In any case, the key information in the figure above is the presence of an equilibrium that's remarkably stable - *things that are highly abundant have short lifetimes and things that endure are rather rare*.
+In any case, the key information in the figure above is the presence of an equilibrium that's remarkably stable - *things that are abundant have short lifetimes and things that endure are rather rare*.

 What keeps this equilibrium going is the cost of *repair* versus the cost of *replacement*.
 As I have noted on the diagram, enduring things are expensive to